 Several studies demonstrate that low-carb outperform low-fat diets in terms of weight loss, but that's not the only consideration when it comes to health and nutrition.
 Anecdotally, many people who try cutting carbs find that this approach might be too restrictive for long-term effectiveness.
 In short, there is a lot of conflicting messaging around consuming carbs, so we researched what actually happens to your body when you stop eating them.

-Here's what actually happens to your body when you stop eating carbs.
+We asked the experts about what actually happens to your body when you cut carbs.
+Here's what to know from nutritionists, dieticians, and doctors.

 You May Experience the "Low-Carb" Flu

-Juliana Shalek, MS, RD, CDN, and founder of The Nutrition Suite told MyDomaine that following a low-carb diet tends to promote weight loss at a relatively fast rate because cutting carbohydrates reduces blood glucose and insulin levels, which in turn minimizes fat storage in the body.
-However, Kristin Kirkpatrick, a dietitian at Cleveland Clinic, told Tonic that cutting carbs out altogether may result in fatigue, weakness, dizziness, headaches, irritability, and nausea that can last a few days or even weeks, also known as the "low-carb flu."
+Juliana Shalek, MS, RD, CDN, and founder of The Nutrition Suite claims that following a low-carb diet tends to promote weight loss at a relatively fast rate because cutting carbohydrates reduces blood glucose and insulin levels, which in turn minimizes fat storage in the body.
+However, Kristin Kirkpatrick, a dietitian at Cleveland Clinic, asserts that cutting carbs out altogether may result in fatigue, weakness, dizziness, headaches, irritability, and nausea that can last a few days or even weeks, also known as the "low-carb flu."

 Your Body Will Eventually Go Into Ketosis